List blobs with JavaScript

 About blob listing options

-To list the blobs in a storage account, create a ContainerClient then call one of these methods:
+To list the blobs in a container using a flat listing, call the following method:

 Manage how many results are returned